How much are employer pension contributions?

 Tax relief on pension contributions can make increasing the amount you contribute a tax-efficient way to save for the future.

-It’s, therefore, tax-efficient to pay into your pension until you approach your annual allowances.
+It’s, therefore, tax-efficient to pay into your pension until you approach your annual allowance.

 If you exceed these, you will face tax charges, which cancel out any tax savings.
-Remember, though, that you can usually bring forward unused annual allowances from the previous three years.
+Remember, though, that you may be able to bring forward any unused annual allowances from the previous three years, using carry forward rules.

 Get expert financial advice